-Our original plan was to spend the year saving so we could travel the country the following year.
-This was a huge motivation for us to scrimp and save.
-Our goal ended up changing by the end of our trip, but the money was still there waiting for us!
+Our original plan was to spend the entire year saving money so we could travel the entire country the following year.
+The goal changed by the end of our trip, but the money was still there waiting for us!

-Think of a Mule
+Be Like a Mule

 Side note: I also work online!
 As you can see, I have this thing called a blog which requires work and makes me money too.